Sourcing in India… Sourcing in China? Which is better? [Podcast Ep26]

 is that, does that happen a lot that people try to do it on their own and then figure out that, hey, I don’t have the expertise.
 So I run into some problems and they circle back with you or, you know, where do you come into the equation?

-Now, the idea around the just communication as a whole and how Yeah, let me let me ask you a quick question is you were as you were talking there, so how important is it to you You know, even above communication to actually have a trusted partner.
+Now, the idea around the just communication as a whole and how Yeah, let me ask you a quick question are you were as you were talking there, so how important is it to you You know, even above communication to actually have a trusted partner.
 How do you find a trusted partner?
 If I don’t have a David Hoffman this step in the breach?
-You know, for me, how do I how do I vet someone?
+You know, for me, how do I vet someone?
 I mean, I, it’s you’d love.
 I love the idea you talked about, you know, you may save a little money on the product, but is it really worth it in the long run?

 There you go.

-I mean, what a great way to wrap up the story, the idea that, you know, we may see on the surface that it was a failure, but, you know, the two key points you just mentioned there, number one, that I mean, he he gained invaluable experience in the process.
+I mean, what a great way to wrap up the story, the idea that you know, we may see on the surface that it was a failure, but, you know, the two key points you just mentioned there, number one, that I mean, he gained invaluable experience in the process.
 And the second thing he learned was, was really key moving forward was that India is not the best option for him, you know, that China may be the best option for him.
-So those two things that you know, those are those are PhD Level experiences to take away you know, in just this one story.
+So those two things that you know, those are Ph.D.
+Level experiences to take away you know, in just this one story.